 WHAT TO WEAR:

-For a casual wedding; Boys should wear a button down shirt, a tie, a jacket and slacks.
+For a casual wedding: Boys should wear a button down shirt, a tie, a jacket and slacks.
 They don’t necessarily have to wear formal shoes, but they can do so if you have a pair at hand – though make sure they are polished!
-When my boys were younger, I encouraged them the dress formally, but with a fun element, like some nice converse sneakers with their suits.
+When my boys were younger, I encouraged them to dress formally, but with a fun element, like some nice converse sneakers with their suits.
 That way, I wasn’t being too strict.
 The trick is to let them choose, but teach them the dress codes.

 For Girls, a dress is usually appropriate, but if your daughter wants to wear pants or shorts then be sure to smarten them up.
 A skirt is also an easy option with a pretty top or sweater...

 For a Formal Wedding: Boys should wear a white, pale blue, checked or striped button-down shirt with suit pants or chinos and a jacket.
-They can wear either black or brown belt, though brown is usually considered more casual.
+They can wear either black or brown belts, though brown is usually considered more casual.
 Girls, dresses are appropriate, and make it fun!

-Remember: formal means you make an effort
+Remember: Formal means you make an effort.

-DRESSING ETIQUETTE: GENDER CONSIDERATION:
+DRESSING ETIQUETTE - GENDER CONSIDERATION:

 While the following pages set out some traditional clothing guidelines for boys and girls, these days the boundaries are not always so clearly defined.
 If your child doesn’t want to be pigeonholed into dressing one way or another, talk to them about what they would feel comfortable wearing.
-Agree on an outfit that still fits within the parameters required by the event – whether causal, informal, or formal – and it from there.
+Agree on an outfit that still fits within the parameters required by the event – whether casual, informal, or formal – and it from there.
 Of course, if there are no formalities to observe, then anything goes (within reason!)

 While we all have to wear clothing that may not be our first choice from time to time, but no one should ever be forced to wear something that they feel doesn’t reflect who they are.